Interested in making your own tempeh? You should be! Homemade tempeh is the best tempeh! This guide will teach you how to make tempeh, step by step.

 Place the dry beans into a large mixing bowl and add 2 tablespoons of rice vinegar (or white vinegar).
 Stir well, then add the starter.
 Stir everything up again until thoroughly mixed.

-Tempeh needs to ferment in a container with just a bit of ventilation.
+Tempeh needs to ferment in a container with just a bit of ventilation to prevent too much moisture from accumulating.
 A large freezer bag with lots of pinholes works great.
 Place the beans into the bag and arrange them in a 1-inch (approximately) thick layer.

 Tempeh is fussy!
 It needs to ferment at between 85°F and 90°F. Much cooler and the mycelium won't grow (giving rise for undesirable microorganisms to grow instead).
 Much hotter will kill it.